FlexChia/home/README.md

 FlexChia Team is based on South Korea but there is no border for all farmers.
 No need VISA for entry.
 We just appriciate for your joinning and hope to grow together.

-FlexChia Pool have distinctive strength for 2 way pool farming methodes supports,
+FlexChia Pool have distinctive strength for 2 way pool farming methodes support,
-* FlexChia Protocol (Unportable Plot) - Existing
+* FlexChia Protocol (Unportable Plot) - For Existing Plot
-* Official Pool Protocol (Portable Plot) - To be replotted
+* Official Chia Pool Protocol (Portable Plot) - For Plots To be replotted

 As you already know, the existing plot (Hereafter, Unportable Plot) does not support pooling system due to its own restriction.
 You may can say 'Yes...' because there is a pool, just flashed into our head.
 Yes, IF you are brave enough to submit your mnemonic words.